All Products

 Solution

-Uninstall the open-source version of the component from the cluster:
+Uninstall the open-source component version:

 1. Log on to the ACK console.
 In the left navigation pane, click Clusters.